The music publisher and the writer will co-own the copyrights in the composition.

-In a co-publishing deal, you are often giving away external control over the song itself.
+However, just because you own part of the publishing does not mean you automatically have the right to administer your share of the publishing.
+Co-publishing deals often require the songwriter to give away external control over the song itself.
 This means that the publishing company can seek out sync opportunities at any company they want for a commercial, or in any movie or TV show as they see fit.

 Typically, the publisher will collect their 25% of performance royalties and their 50% of mechanical royalties and set the rest against your advance until they are paid back entirely.
 It is only then that you will begin to be paid for all future royalties your songs generate.

 This chart demonstrates how publishing royalties are usually split up in a co-pub deal: